cirosantilli/markdown-style-guide/index.md

 Use correct spelling and grammar.

+Prefer writing in English, and in particular American English.
+Rationale: American English speakers have the largest GDP, specially in the computing industry.

 Use markup like URL or code on words which you do not want to add to your dictionary so that spell checkers can ignore them automatically.